mxiuwang/git-practice/Scenario_2/readme.md

     1. Navigate to [origin/scenario2](https://github.intuit.com/Albertasaurus/git-practice/tree/master/Scenario_2)
     1. From the `branch` dropdown, choose `master-your-name`.
     1. Click the "Create new file" button
-    1. Name your file `NewFile.txt` and add some text.
+    1. Name your file `NewFile.txt` and add some text (doesn't matter what).
     1. Click "Commit changes"
     </details>

     <details>
     <summary>Commit Diagram</summary>

+    The commit that contains the other engineer's changes will be represented in `C` in the following diagrams.
     ```
     Our local repo: